 - Borderline personality disorder– Unstable moods and emotions that affect relationships, behavior, and self-image.
 People with borderline tend to have intense relationships with their loved ones, followed by unpredictable mood swings, and impulsive behaviors.

 Mental disorders can be distressing and disruptive to one’s life.
 Discovering ways to cope effectively and live a healthy lifestyle is crucial.
-That is why Charles Evans Center is here to provide high-quality comprehensive care despite a patient’s background or ability to pay.
+That is why CEC Health Center is here to provide high-quality comprehensive care despite a patient’s background or ability to pay.
 Our Neurologist in Levittown that Accepts Medicaid will develop an individualized treatment plan that will help you relieve symptoms and cope effectively.

 CEC has three sites serving the Long Island community